leftxs/compose-workshop/03-wp-env/README.md

 # Wordpess example

-With `env` setting in compose file and showcasing `depends_on`.
+With `env` settings in compose file and showcasing `depends_on`.

-Notes:
+> Note:

-The docker volumes db_data and wordpress_data persists updates made by WordPress to the database, as well as the installed themes and plugins.
-Learn more about docker volumes
+>The docker volumes db_data and wordpress_data persists updates made by WordPress to the database, as well as the installed themes and plugins.

 WordPress Multisite works only on ports 80 and 443.